Phedimus sichotensis (Vorosch.) 't Hart

 How to Grow and Care for Phedimus sichotensis

-Light: This light-loving plant will tolerate partial shade, but it prefers full sun and grows best in warmer environments.
+Light: This light-loving plant tolerates partial shade but prefers full sun and grows best in warmer environments.
 Plant P. sichotensis in an area of your garden that gets at least 6 hours of sunlight a day.

 Hardiness: P. sichotensis tolerates frost and can stay outdoors when the temperature drops below freezing.
 It can withstand temperatures as low as -30 to 30 °F (-34.4 to -1.1 °C), USDA hardiness zones 4a to 9b.